The benefits of Cams

 Three lobes or four?

-Cams with three lobes are becoming increasingly uncommon as their four lobed cousins are further refined.
+Due to refinement of the four lobed cams, the three lobed cams are becoming increasingly uncommon.
 However there are many still available, especially in the smallest sizes.
-Their major advantage is that the total head width is reduced by approximately a quarter, increasing your placement options.
+The major advantage is the total head width reduced by approximately a quarter, increasing your placement options.
 This also translates into a weight reduction.

-They are also less prone to 'walking' as the cam pivots on the central lobe instead.
+They are also less prone to 'walking' as the lobes are closer together.
 After placing a cam, you climb past it pulling the rope to the left and to the right.
-If the cam is under tension where it is attached to the rope, then these movements turn the stem into a lever and can move your cam.
+If the cam is under tension where it is attached to the rope, these movements turn the stem into a lever causing movement.
 Worst case scenario is having a cam move out of a placement, or moving so deep into a crack that it cannot be retrieved.

 The disadvantage to such designs is that fewer lobes adapt less well to complex crack shapes.